Strilanc/Strilanc.github.io/_posts/2016-06-19-quantum-vs-np-2b.md

 The idea behind this gate is that, when $c\_1$ and $c\_2$ and $c\_3$ fail to meet a clause, they get rotated a bit.

-Note that this circuit has yet another attempt to destroy indestructable information by measuring it along a different axis.
+Note that this circuit has yet another attempt to destroy indestructible information by measuring it along a different axis.
 But this time we can't fix it by adding more controls or by uncomputing, because the values we need to do that no longer commute with the values we have.
 This is the first *major* flaw in the paper, I think.

 Walters claims that measuring the scratch qubit along a perpendicular axis will fix the problem, and he's simply wrong.
 However... some phrasing in the paper indicates that the decoherence is actually... desired?
-The paper often talks about "incoherently transfering" states, for example.
+The paper often talks about "incoherently transferring" states, for example.
 So it's hard to say if this is a flaw-in-intent or flaw-in-execution or a flaw-in-explanation or what.

 Anyways... here's the whole _**DE̡͊͠͝CIMATION**_ circuit, expanded in full: